-Long-term control of persistent wheezing due to asthma may require inhaled corticosteroids, mast cell stabilizers, leukotriene modifiers, or immunomodulators (drugs that affect the immune system—see table Drugs Commonly Used to Treat Asthma Drugs Commonly Used to Treat Asthma Drugs allow most people with asthma to lead relatively normal lives.
-Most of the drugs used to treat an asthma attack can be used (often in lower doses) to prevent attacks.
-(See also Asthma... read more ).
+Long-term control of persistent wheezing due to asthma may require inhaled corticosteroids, mast cell stabilizers, leukotriene modifiers, or immunomodulators (medications that affect the immune system—see table ).

-Antihistamines (such as diphenhydramine) given intravenously, corticosteroids (such as methylprednisolone), albuterol taken through a nebulizer, and epinephrine injected under the skin (subcutaneously) are given to people with a severe allergic reaction.
+Epinephrine injected under the skin (subcutaneously), antihistamines (such as diphenhydramine) given intravenously, corticosteroids (such as methylprednisolone), and albuterol taken through a nebulizer are given to people with a severe allergic reaction.